-Home to a horde of grey, long-tailed macaques and it’s another of Ubud’s most popular attractions.
+Home to a troop of grey, long-tailed macaques, it’s another of Ubud’s most popular attractions.

 However, it’s no secret that people HAVE been bitten in Ubud Monkey Forest!
 We’ve personally never experienced any problems, and have visited a handful of times with friends.

 You can really have a great time if you do your research and follow the safety precautions provided.

 You’ll be able to explore the forest and observe the monkeys at ease if you just remember they are not pets, they are wild animals.

 Monkeys can become territorial and aggressive in the blink of an eye, so it’s important to follow the precautions.

 Please don’t let this put you off though as it’s definitely a ‘must visit’ on your things to do in Ubud list.

 Some of the waterfalls near Ubud are known as the best waterfalls in Bali.

 If you hit them on a hot day, they can be absolute heaven.
 Take a dip in the water, capture some photos and venture out with friends for an awesome day out.